adey4/food-sales-predictions/README.md

 - Data mining
 - Data cleaning
   - Item_Weight and Outlet_Size columns were missing 17.2% and 28.3% of their rows, respectively.
 Item_Weight is a continuous numerical variable with no large outliers, so mean values were imputed in missing rows.
 Outlet_Size is an ordinal variable, so missing rows were imputed with the most frequent outlet size.
-- Exploratory analyses
+- Exploratory analyses to extract insights
-- Machine Learning
+- Machine Learning:
   - Predictive modeling (linear regression, decision tree)

 ## Key Insights